ieeevr/2024-test/attend/diversity-and-inclusion-scholarship/index.md

     <h2>Application Guidelines</h2>
     <p>
-    Interested individuals may apply via this <a href="https://docs.google.com/forms/d/1b6xLKMJT0tgN8r7gZqvwmCdRY5JD1Qxyd9j50e84S-k/edit">form</a>.
+    Interested individuals may apply via the following Google Form:

+    <a href="https://docs.google.com/forms/d/1b6xLKMJT0tgN8r7gZqvwmCdRY5JD1Qxyd9j50e84S-k/edit">Apply Now</a>

     The information provided by the candidates will be accessible only to the members of the Inclusion, Diversity and Accessibility committee.
 The applicants can request for their information to be corrected or deleted at any time until 31st of May 2023.
 For this, please write an email to diversity2023@ieeevr.org.
 After the 31st of May, candidates’ answers to the three essay questions as well as their institutional/company affiliation will be deleted.
 Their remaining data will be anonymized and provided to the Inclusion, Diversity and Accessibility committee of future iterations of IEEE VR for statistical purposes.
     </p>
     <p>
     The deadline for application is the <strong>10th of March 2023</strong>.
 The deadline is 23:59:59 AoE (Anywhere on Earth) == GMT/UTC-12:00, no matter where the submitter is located.
 Recipients of the Scholarship will be informed by the 20th of March 2023.